Home

 Non Shedding

 Incidentally, the most popular dog breed in all 3 countries is the Labrador Retriever.
-However, the Miniature Schnauzer has two big advantages over the hairy retriever -
+However, the Miniature has two big advantages over the hairy retriever -

 The breed is non shedding and hypoallergenic